A Selection Of The Best Loneliness Art

 In the Mood for Love by Wong Kar-Wai

 This evocative, atmospheric, and richly romantic film can offer a look at the deep hunger for human connection that people often feel in the midst of personal struggles.
-The movie generally revolves around a man and woman who live in the same building, but rarely interact until they discover that their spouses are having an affair.
+The movie generally revolves around a man and woman who live in the same building but rarely interact until they discover that their spouses are having an affair.
 Brought together by their common alienation from the people they trusted, they begin to discover a deeper connection.
 Both find it difficult to acknowledge what they’re feeling, and the film portrays their struggle with the barriers between them.

 My Bed by Tracy Ermin

 Tracy Ermin sparked fierce debate throughout the art world when she made a gallery installation out of her unmade bed and the clutter surrounding it.
 Though many works of art present loneliness as something noble and romantic, My Bed may show the tangible reality of a prolonged bout of depression and self-imposed isolation.
-Crumpled tissues, empty liquor bottles, and stained clothing may testify to the reality of being cut off from others by psychological pain.
+Crumpled tissues, empty liquor bottles, and stained clothing present in the piece may testify to the reality of being cut off from others by psychological pain.

 Alone by Henri Toulouse-Lautrec